gfarrell/gtf.io/content/musings/creativity-anarchy-internet/index.md

 but for those who were able to publish and consume content (arguably, therefore, an elite), the web was far more egalitarian.
-Content was weighted more equally in the absence of data-driven search engines and publishing and dissemination platforms which control "feeds" of information.
+Content was weighted more equally in the absence of data-driven search engines and publishing and dissemination platforms (like Google, Facebook, and Twitter) which control "feeds" of information.
 This tension is inevitable, as the democratisation or opening-up of the web to increasing numbers of publishers and consumers drove the potential for monetisation, which then decreased the openness and balance of the entire ecosystem.
-Thus as this open and egalitarian space was "democratised" by being opened up to the wider population, the same features that made is open and egalitarian also created the space for the platforms that would eventually cause a reversal in this openness and freedom.
+Thus as this open and egalitarian space was "democratised" by being opened up to the wider population, the same features that made is open and egalitarian also created the space and incentives for the platforms that would eventually cause a reversal in this openness and freedom.

 Perhaps it is the case that it is only really possible to have freedom of creativity amongst some form of elite or restricted group.
 This is